 It indicates the highest level or the drop down of a price trend.
 Most importantly it signals a bearish trend.
 If the second candle reduces the more it shows the significance of the trend.

 In conclusion the candlestick patterns are known to indicate upcoming trends, and also help know the momentum of a price trend.
 Most successful traders use the patterns to predict the future trends of the market.
 It helps them stay ahead of the market and also make good trade decisions.
-To become a professional trader, you have to carefully understand these patterns and base your trade decisions on them.
+To become a professional trader, you have to carefully understand these patterns and base your trade decisions on them, you can also read more on Trade Pro Bot.
 However, only a handful of candlestick patterns were mentioned in this article.
 There are still a lot more patterns used by traders on an everyday basis.